wb666greene/SecurityDVR_AI_addon/README.md

     - ftpdPath="/home/pi/Meye/2018-05-20"
     - ftpdTopic="/home/pi/Meye"
     - subscribeTopic="/home/pi/Meye/#"
-4. With he AI Host booted to the GU,I start the AI from a terminal with:
+4. With he AI Host booted to the GUI start the AI from a terminal with:
    - cd /path_to_where_you_put_it
    - python AI_detection.py -d 2
 5. You can now test things by using an ftp client to upload some sample security camera snapshot images.
-You should see the original image resized 300x300 to send to the Movidius in a small window, and if a person is detected in the image the output with a box drawn around the person in a window that automatically resizes to original jpeg size.
+You should see the original image resized 300x300 to send to the Movidius in a small window, and if a person is detected in the image, the output with a box drawn around the person in a window that automatically resizes to original jpeg size.
 Once you've gotten this far you are ready to let the DVR send files to the AI and see the results.
 6. Remember this is not a "ready to go" project, although I'd like to get it there with your help!
+7. I've been running my Lorex version for about two weeks now, with one Movidius and a Pi3 B+ handling snapshots from 9 cameras.

 ### MotioneyeOS DVR (if not using your existing one)